sytseng/CS109a_Final_Project_Fall_2018/new_NNCF10000_spotify.md

     proportion of ones in split sample = 0.00038136082762966724

-A trick here: We masked the splited data by setting the value to 2, and later excluded them during training process.
+We masked the splited data by setting the value to 2, and later excluded them during training process.

-    /Users/shihyitseng/anaconda3/lib/python3.6/site-packages/scipy/sparse/compressed.py:746: SparseEfficiencyWarning: Changing the sparsity structure of a csc_matrix is expensive. lil_matrix is more efficient.
-      SparseEfficiencyWarning)

 ## Define training data generator